How To Connect A Computer To The InternetPosted June 18, 2019, 1:15 p.m. by Michael G

 Any kind of mistake while configuring the network hardware can lead to failure in connecting to the Internet.
 For example, in a wireless connection, if you enter an incorrect security code, it will not allow you to connect to the desired internet connection at all.

-Many times, even a loose cable or a cable which is plugged in a wrong location can lead to a failed internet connection.
+Many times, even a loose cable or a cable that is plugged in a wrong location can lead to a failed internet connection.
 Sometimes you will also need the help of your Internet Service Provider (ISP), to resolve any connection problems.

 For example, when connecting to a network for the first time, the customer’s subscription must be activated from the provider’s side, such as the login information, which is set via the gateway.